MSc Communication Networks and Signal ProcessingFind a programme

 - Communication systems

 - Mobile communications

 Semester Two (80 credits)

-A substantial research project is initiated during Semester Two and completed during the summer.
+You will carry out a substantial research project, starting during Semester Two and completed during the summer.
 This may be based at the University or with industrial partners.

 An upper second-class degree from a UK university (or an international equivalent) in a numerate physical science or engineering discipline.
 Candidates with a lower class of degree, equivalent qualifications or relevant work experience may be admitted if they can demonstrate their potential for higher degree work.